 Blessed are those who are persecuted for righteousness’ sake, for theirs is the kingdom of heaven (Matthew 5:10).

 This required no explanation for the early Christians.
 A fringe sect at odds with the religious authorities and secular powers, they knew the risk when they joined.
-But as a privileged, white American male Christian living most of my life in the 20th and 21st century American South, perhaps I should graciously pass on this blessing and defer to lovers of God who suffer more.
+But should privileged folks like me graciously pass on this blessing and defer to lovers of God who suffer more?

 That would be a mistake.
 First, despite much change in two millennia since Jesus offered this blessing from the mount, the essentials remain the same.
-The powers-that-be still resist peacemaking in their fight for the status quo, often doing so in Jesus’ name.
-If I humbly conclude that I don’t qualify for this blessing, I would likely leave the risky work of peacemaking to others.
-Safe in the pew, I would ease my conscience with weekly ceremonial gestures to Christ and others who died building a bridge for me.
+The powers-that-be still resist peacemaking in their fight to gain or retain power, often doing so in Jesus’ name.
+If I conclude that I don’t qualify for this blessing, I might leave peacemaking to others.
+Safe in the pew, I might ease my conscience with weekly ceremonial gestures to Christ and others who died building a bridge for me.
 I find that unacceptable.

 Embracing the identity of the persecuted does not mean that I should sell all I have and give the money to the poor in a masochistic test of faith.
 But loving others as Christ loves me will inevitably lead to pain.
 It will lead to my particular cross.